hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/advanced_tutorials/train_gpt_using_hybrid_parallelism.md

 1. The definition of GPT model, based on colossalai/model_zoo
 2. Processing the dataset
-3. Training GPT using pipeline
+3. Training GPT using hybrid parallelism

 ## Import libraries